 Our providers will tailor procedures specific to each patient depending on their facial structure, concerns, and goals.

 They often recommend a dermal filler to patients with mild to moderate hollowing.
-Common fillers used for under-eye rejuvenation include Restylane, Belotero, Juvederm, Volbella and Vollure.
+A common filler used for tear trough rejuvenation is Restylane.
 The filler is added to the under-eye area, also known as the tear troughs, to restore the volume loss that creates the under eye tear trough.
 A blunt cannula is used to inject the dermal filler and decreases the chances of bruising and swelling.
 The actual treatment takes approximately 15 minutes, is done in the office with no downtime involved.
 Numbing cream is applied before hand to minimize any pain.
+Cheek fillers such as Voluma and Restylane Lyft are often times used as well or in combination to create support in the cheek area to compliment the filler placed in the tear trough area.

 Fat injections are another great way to restore lost volume in the under eye or tear trough and is a more permanent option.
 This is where fat from a different area of the patients body is injected under the eyes.
 Doctors Thompson and Henstrom treat patients with fat injections in the office under local anesthetic or in a surgical center if the patient is more comfortable under general anesthesia.